MichelleBKlynn/swift-arrayIteration-readme/README.md

 ## Loops and Functions

-In unit 1, lesson 8 you learned about functions, a convenient way to package functionality into reusable components.
+Functions are a convenient way to package functionality into reusable components.
 You can add any code can into a function, including loops.

 Say for example you want to know how many of your friends got over 70 in their recent exam.